-DCPA (Dacthal 75WP): REI 12h, Group 3.
+DCPA (Dacthal W-75): REI 12h, Group 3.
 Apply 6 to 14 lb/A at seeding or transplanting.
 Can be sprayed over transplants without injury.
-Apply at seeding only to leafy brassica greens (kale, mustards, turnips, etc.).
+For collards, kale, broccoli raab and other leafy crops apply at seeding.
 Will not control ragweed, galinsoga or smartweed.
 Use lower rates on sandy soils.

 oxyfluorfen (Goal): REI 24h, Group 14.
 Pre-transplant application only to broccoli, cabbage, and cauliflower.
 Apply 1 to 2 pt/A after completion of soil preparation but prior to transplanting.
 Do not incorporate.
 May cause temporary crop injury, and can cause severe crop injury if not applied properly.
 Read product label carefully before applying.

 pendimethalin (Prowl H2O): PHI 60d for broccoli, PHI 70d for all others, REI 24h, Group 3.
 Use as a postemergence-directed spray on the soil beneath plants and between vegetative rows of brassica head and stem vegetables.
 Apply a single application of up to 2.1 pt/A. For transplants, apply when crop is at the 2 to 4-leaf stage 1 to 3 days after transplanting.
 For direct-seeded crops, apply when crop is at the 2 to 4-leaf stage.
 Apply DO NOT spray foliage or stems because crop injury will occur.
 If rainfall or irrigation does not occur, mechanically incorporate to activate the herbicide.
 Apply before weed germination.
 Emerged weeds will not be controlled.